 settings-docker.xml file).
 This way the Maven dependencies are placed inside the container and they will be cached automatically with the respective layer (Read more about this technique at the official documentation).

 Because in multi-stage builds Docker itself handles most of the build process, moving the project to Codefresh is straightforward.
-We just need a single step the creates the Docker image after checking out the code.
+We just need a single step that creates the Docker image after checking out the code.

 This will compile/test/package the Spring Boot application and create a Docker image.
 Codefresh is automatically caching Docker layers (it uses the Docker image of a previous build as a cache for the next) and therefore builds will become much faster after the first one finishes.